3.1 Documentation Integrity as Governance

 | Usability | Information can support care and reporting | Templates collect needed data without excess noise |

 A documentation integrity issue may begin with a single chart, but the RHIA answer looks for pattern and control.
 One missing discharge summary is a deficiency.
-A rising backlog across one service line may indicate workflow breakdown, unclear ownership, provider education gaps, or a system design issue.
+A rising backlog across one service line may indicate workflow breakdown, unclear ownership, provider education gaps, or a system design flaw.
 One conflicting diagnosis may need provider clarification.
-A repeated pattern of copied forward text may require documentation standards, template redesign, and leadership reporting.
+A repeated pattern of copy-forward text may require documentation standards, template redesign, and leadership reporting.

 What the exam is testing

-The exam tests whether you can choose a governance action that preserves record reliability.
-For example, if a record is missing required authentication, releasing or using it without review may spread unreliable information.
-If late documentation affects quality reporting, the answer is not simply to blame the clinician.
-The better action is to verify requirements, identify the process failure, create a corrective plan, and monitor future compliance.
+The exam tests whether you choose a governance action that preserves record reliability.
+If a record is missing required authentication, releasing or using it without review spreads unreliable information.
+If late documentation affects quality reporting, the answer is not to blame the clinician.
+The better action is to verify requirements, identify the process failure, build a corrective plan, and monitor future compliance.

 Useful RHIA reasoning steps: